Metaphoriker/randomizer-cs2/README.md

 </span>

 Randomizer-CS2 is a JavaFX application that lets you craft custom sequences of random actions to randomly get triggered in Counter-Strike 2.
 Make your friends jump, shoot, reload, or drop their weapons in unfavorable moments – all without injecting into the game itself.
-It's safe, open-source, and uses simulated key presses for maximum compatibility (works great in private matches and matchmaking!).

 We had a lot of fun playtesting it.